 There is evidence that people with ALS can have a high sense of well-being, even in a locked-in state, and so the ability to communicate is important to ensure continued high quality of life and appropriate care.

 Jonas Zimmermann, PhD, Wyss Center Senior Neuroscientist“The participant we work with has a particularly fast progressing form of the disease and loss of communication was imminent when he was enrolled.
 While he was still able to move his eyes to communicate, he expressed his wish to take part in this case study.”

-As part of a single patient case study, the Wyss Center team is working with a participant with ALS, his family, the departments of neurology and neurosurgery at the München Klinik Bogenhausen in Germany and the University of Utrecht, to determine whether people with advanced ALS, who can no longer use assistive devices to communicate, can voluntarily form words and sentences with the help of an implanted brain-computer interface (BCI) system.
+As part of a single patient case study, the Wyss Center team is working with a participant with ALS, his family, and the University of Utrecht, to determine whether people with advanced ALS, who can no longer use assistive devices to communicate, can voluntarily form words and sentences with the help of an implanted brain-computer interface (BCI) system.